castorini/pygaggle/docs/experiments-msmarco-passage.md

 # PyGaggle: Neural Ranking Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking)

 This page contains instructions for running various neural reranking baselines on the MS MARCO *passage* ranking task.
-Note that there is also a separate [MS MARCO *document* ranking task](experiments-msmarco-doc.md).
+Note that there is also a separate [MS MARCO *document* ranking task](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-doc.md).

 Prior to running this, we suggest looking at our first-stage [BM25 ranking instructions](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).
-We rerank the BM25 run files that contain ~ 1000 passages per query using both monoBERT and monoT5.
+We rerank the BM25 run files that contain ~1000 passages per query using both monoBERT and monoT5. monoBERT and monoT5 are pointwise rerankers.
+This means that each document is scored independently using either BERT or T5 respectively.

-Keeping computational resources in mind, our instructions primarily focus on a 105 query subset of the MS MARCO dev set.
+Since it can take many hours to run these models on all of the 6980 queries from the MS MARCO dev set, we will instead use a subset of 105 queries randomly sampled from the dev set.
 Running these instructions with the entire MS MARCO dev set should give about the same results as that in the corresponding paper.

 Note 1: Run the following instructions at root of this repo.